katzfuss-group/BaTraMaSpa/README.md

 # Scalable Bayesian transport maps for non-Gaussian spatial fields

 To reproduce the figures and results in Katzfuss & Schäfer (2021), please follow the file `main.R`.
 Code for Figure 3 (written in Julia) can be found in the folder `figure3_julia`.
+For a Python implementation using stochastic gradient descent of some of the methods, please see https://github.com/katzfuss-group/BaTraMaSpa_py.

 To get started using the method on your own data, the following toy example may be helpful.
 ```{r}